reiddraper/data-traceability/data-traceability.markdown

 sites.
 Just like with the news crawlers, we'll want to keep a timestamped record of the HTML and other assets we crawl.
-Again, this will let us go back later and debug our code, if for example we suspect we are incorrectly counting links from shares of a particular article (was our regular expression mistaken, or was there a bug in our shortened-url -> full-url code?)
+Again, this will let us go back later and debug our code.
+One example of why this would be useful is if we suspect we are incorrectly counting links from shares of a particular article.

 ### Change